sara-nl/sdrdocs/source/index.rst

 .. _contents:

 ******************
-SURF Data Repository Documentation
+Data Repository Documentation
 ******************

 .. image:: logo.png
    :width: 700 px
    :height: 154 px
    :scale: 50 %
-   :alt: SURF Data Repository logo
+   :alt: Data Repository logo
    :align: right

-Welcome to the user documentation of the SURF Data Repository service provided by `SURFsara`_.
+Welcome to the user documentation of the Data Repository service provided by `SURFsara`_.
 The information in this tutorial will help you get started with using the Data Repository, learn best practices and techniques for publishing your data and stay up-to-date with the service developments.
 We welcome your comments at helpdesk@surfsara.nl to help us improve the documentation.

 .. _general: